TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 **[Object](https://en.cppreference.com/w/cpp/language/object)** - A C++ object has
 size, alignment requirement, storage duration, lifetime, type, value and optionally a name.
 It is a region of storage that can be manipulated by a C++ program.
-A variable of type **int** is an object just like compound objects as a **struct** made up of multiple variables with type **int** is an object.
+For example any variable of integral type, like an **int** is an object just like any compound objects such as a **struct** made up of multiple integral types of other compound objects are considered an object.
-An object takes up one or more memory locations.
+For this reason an object takes up one or more memory locations.

+This definition of object is not to be confused with that of object oriented programming.
+The later is a concept for bundling data and functionality together while the former is about the data itself.

 **[Memory location](https://en.cppreference.com/w/cpp/language/memory_model#Memory_location)** - A memory location is either an object of scalar type (arithmetic type, pointer, enumeration or std::nullptr) or a maximal sequence